This information is intended for use by health professionals

 Signs of acute massive overdose, i.e. plasma concentration 10 – 20 times maximum therapeutic levels, usually include CNS depression or coma with muscular hypotonia, miosis, impaired respiratory function, metabolic acidosis, hypotension and circulatory collapse/shock.
 A favourable outcome is usual.
 However, some deaths have occurred following massive overdose.

 Symptoms may however be variable, and seizures have been reported in the presence of very high plasma levels (see section 5.2).
 Cases of intracranial hypertension related to cerebral oedema have been reported.

 The presence of sodium content in the Epilim formulations may lead to hypernatraemia when taken in overdose.

 Hospital management of overdose should be symptomatic including cardio-respirato-gastric monitoring.
 Gastric lavage may be useful up to 10 – 12 hours following ingestion.

 Naloxone has been successfully used in a few isolated cases, sometimes in association with activated charcoal given orally.

 In case of overdose, haemodialysis and haemoperfusion have been used successfully.

-Valproic acid pharmacotherapeutic group: Anti-epileptics, Fatty acid derivatives.
-ATC code N03A G01.
+Pharmacotherapeutic group: Anti-epileptics, Fatty acid derivatives, ATC code: N03A G01.

 The reported effective therapeutic range for plasma valproic acid levels is 40 – 100 mg/L (278 – 694 µmol/L).
 This reported range may depend on time of sampling and presence of co-medication.